-The gains and losses on foreign currency transactions included changes in foreign currency exchange rates on certain intercompany financing arrangements, including short-term cross-currency intercompany loans.
-The changes for both periods were the result of various currencies, but primarily the euro ("EUR") and the Australian dollar ("AUD").
-Additionally, during the year ended December 31, 2020, we recognized losses related to the liquidation of investments in foreign entities that were reclassified out of accumulated other comprehensive loss.
+The loss on foreign currency transactions during both the years ended December 31, 2021 and 2020 included the impact of changes in foreign currency exchange rates related to our operations conducted in functional currencies other than our reported currency, as well as changes in foreign currency exchange rates on certain intercompany financing arrangements, including short-term cross-currency intercompany loans.
+Additionally, the loss recognized during the year ended December 31, 2020, included losses related to the liquidation of investments in foreign entities that were reclassified out of accumulated other comprehensive loss.

-Loss on debt extinguishments for the year ended December 31, 2020 related to the redemptions of senior notes and included redemption premiums totaling \$31 million and the accelerated recognition of unamortized deferred financing costs of \$17 million.
+Loss on debt extinguishments for the years ended December 31, 2021 and 2020 related to the redemptions of senior notes and included redemption premiums of \$55 million and \$31 million, respectively, and the accelerated recognition of unamortized deferred financing costs of \$14 million and \$17 million, respectively.
 See Note 9: "Debt" in our consolidated financial statements for additional information on these redemptions.